KashCal/KashCal/README.md

 </div>

-## Why KashCal?

-Most calendar apps either lock you into a cloud ecosystem or look like they were built in 2012.
-KashCal syncs natively with iCloud and CalDAV servers (Nextcloud, Radicale, Baïkal, etc.) while keeping everything on your device by default.
+## Your calendars are everywhere

+Family stuff on iCloud.
+Holidays from some website.
+Birthdays buried in your contacts.
+Work on Nextcloud.
+KashCal brings them together on your Android.
 No account required, no analytics, no telemetry.

-If you switched from iPhone to Android but still use iCloud calendars, this is probably the app you've been looking for.

-## Why Calendar Privacy Matters

-Your calendar reveals your life: doctor appointments, job interviews, who you meet, where you travel.
-When calendar apps connect to cloud AI systems, this data becomes an attack surface.

-**[Recent research](https://www.miggo.io/post/weaponizing-calendar-invites-a-semantic-attack-on-google-gemini)** demonstrated how attackers can weaponize calendar invites to extract private data through AI assistants.
-A single malicious invite can trigger silent exfiltration of your entire schedule.

-## Features
+## Your schedule, together

+- **iCloud**: Switched to Android but your family is still on Apple?
+Sync with iCloud calendars directly.
+No workaround needed.
-- **iCloud & CalDAV sync**: Apple Calendar, Nextcloud, Radicale, Baïkal, and more
+- **CalDAV**: Nextcloud, Radicale, Baïkal, Stalwart, FastMail, and more.
+Native sync, no middleware.
-- **Offline-first**: works without internet; sync when you want
-- **Material You** with dynamic theming
-- **Home widgets**: agenda, week view, and date
-- **ICS subscriptions** for public calendars (holidays, sports, etc.)
+- **Holidays & schedules**: Subscribe to any ICS calendar.
+Holidays, school schedules, sports seasons.
-- **Contact birthdays** auto-generated from your contacts
+- **Birthdays**: Pulls from your contacts automatically.
-- **Full-text search** across all events
-- **Per-event timezone** for travel

-## Security & Privacy
+- **Local**: Don't need sync?
+Works fully offline out of the box.

+Material You with dynamic theming.
+Home screen widgets.
+Full-text search across all events.
+Per-event timezone for travel.

+## Private by default

 No analytics, no tracking, no KashCal account required.
 Data is stored locally unless you explicitly set up sync.